cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 * as an image
 * as a video
-* or as a gif
+* or as a GIF

-With `bpy` you have full access to the [Blender Python API](https://docs.blender.org/api/current/index.html).
 Let's step through examples of rendering a simple rigged model.

 Start by loading a blend file with animations.
 I used a rigged model of a dinosaur animated with keyframes that I created years ago called `raptor1.blend`.